manuelbomi/CrewAI-Multi-Agent-Orchestration-A-Practical-Tutorial/README.md

 stand-in model (`src/offline_llm.py`), and every module documents exactly what changes to run it against a real LLM instead.

-This is project 1 of a 2-part CrewAI mini-portfolio, itself part of a larger semantics/ontology/agent-frameworks portfolio.
-See also:

-- [`crewai-lng-maintenance-crew`](../crewai-lng-maintenance-crew) — a sequential crew grounded in an LNG plant knowledge graph
-- [`crewai-manufacturing-quality-crew`](../crewai-manufacturing-quality-crew) — a crew grounded in a SOSA/SSN manufacturing digital twin, with sequential and hierarchical variants
-- [`semantics-ontology-tutorial`](../semantics-ontology-tutorial) and its two applied siblings — the ontology/knowledge-graph side of this same portfolio, using LangGraph for orchestration instead of CrewAI

 ## Why offline-by-default

 CrewAI drives every agent by calling an LLM.
 Rather than requiring a